sabbir-hossen66/independent-service/README.md

-# Getting Started with Create React App
+# Getting Started with Teach-Pitch

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [TeachPitch](https://github.com/facebook/create-react-app).

-## Available Scripts
+## React router added and project set up

 In the project directory, you can run: